intel/intel-device-plugins-for-kubernetes/cmd/sgx_plugin/README.md

 ```

 **Note:** The [default configuration](/deployments/nfd/overlays/node-feature-rules/node-feature-rules.yaml) assumes that the in-tree driver is used and enabled (`CONFIG_X86_SGX=y`).
 If
-the SGX DCAP out-of-tree driver is used, the `kernel.config` match expression in must be removed.
+the SGX DCAP out-of-tree driver is used, the `kernel.config` match expression must be removed.

-#### Deploy Intel Device plugin operator
+Next, deploy the Intel Device plugin operator:

 ```bash
 $ kubectl apply -k https://github.com/intel/intel-device-plugins-for-kubernetes/deployments/operator/default?ref=<RELEASE_VERSION>